maahibatra/Algorithmic-Inspiration-Generatior/README.md

 # Algorithmic Inspiration Generator (AIG)

-The **Algorithmic Inspiration Generator (AIG)** is a creative tool that uses AI to generate innovative ideas based on your prompts!
-It leverages Hugging Face's NLP models to generate algorithmic and programming-related ideas, helping you spark creativity.
+The Algorithmic Inspiration Generator (AIG) is a creative tool that uses AI to generate innovative ideas based on your prompts!
+You can also save the generated ideas for future need, using localStorage.

-## Features

-- **Idea Generation**:
-    - Generate algorithmic ideas based on a user-defined prompt.

-- **Save Ideas**:
-    - Save your generated ideas to local storage for later reference.

-- **AI-Powered Inspiration**:
-    - Receive inspiration from AI based on a prompt you enter.
-Whether it's for coding, algorithms, or general creativity, the AI provides suggestions!

-## Usage
-- Enter a prompt describing the type of idea you want to generate and click the **Generate** button.
-- The AI will process your input and generate a list of related ideas, which will appear below the input field.
-- You can select ideas from the list and click **Save Selected Ideas** to store them locally.
-- A popup will confirm whether your ideas were saved successfully.

 ## NOTE
 - The project is currently local-based for simplicity.
 It is not yet deployed to a live environment, but feel free to clone and run it locally.
-- Watch a video demo here: [Click Here To Watch](https://youtu.be/13lUwP7LPrQ)
+- Watch a video demo here: [Click Here To Watch](https://youtu.be/2DEqOB2eNAU)

 ## Prerequisites
 - Node.js (>= v16.0.0)